johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # Acknowledgements
 {:numbered="false"}

-RFC 6265 was written by Adam Barth.
-This document is an update of RFC 6265, adding features and aligning the specification with the reality of today’s deployments.
-Here, we’re standing upon the shoulders of a giant since the majority of the text is still Adam’s.
+Many thanks to Adam Barth for laying the groundwork for a modern cookie specification with RFC 6265.

-Thank you to both Lily Chen and Steven Englehardt, editors emeritus, for their significant contributions improving this draft.
+And thanks to John Wilander, Lily Chen, Mike West, Steven Bingler, and Steven Englehardt for improving upon that work in subsequent drafts.